In this topic:

 One of the reasons Kingsford invited me to visit was to make sure they were doing the Minion Method right, so they asked me to demonstrate it for them.

-Using the new Kingsford Charcoal Briquets with Sure Fire Grooves, I counted out 20 briquettes into a Weber charcoal chimney, arranged them in a pile against one side of the chimney, and lit them with a Weber FireStarter lighter cube (that I brought with me) placed on the charcoal grate.
+Using the new Kingsford Charcoal Briquets with Sure Fire Grooves, I counted out 20 briquettes into a Weber chimney starter, arranged them in a pile against one side of the chimney, and lit them with a Weber FireStarter lighter cube (that I brought with me) placed on the charcoal grate.

 After about 10 minutes, the coals at the bottom of the pile looked like they were going well and the ones on top were just starting to ignite.
 I moved the chimney to the floor and filled the charcoal chamber to the top with unlit Kingsford.
 I spread the hot coals over the unlit ones, placed three large chunks of cherry wood (that I brought with me) in contact with the hot coals, assembled the cooker, and filled the water pan with cool tap water.
 I put the lid on the cooker and made sure the top vent and all three bottom vents were 100% open.